Choosing a lens to suit your lifestyle:

 Intraocular Lens (IOL) options available depending on your needs:

 The most common type of lens used with cataract surgery is called a monofocal IOL.
 It has one focusing distance.
 It allows people to see far away and glasses will be required for reading and close-up work.

 For people with astigmatism, there is an IOL called a toric lens.
 Astigmatism is a refractive error caused by an uneven curve in your cornea or lens.
 People with astigmatism have an eye that is shaped more like a football than a baseball.
 The toric lens is designed to correct that refractive error.
 Similar to a monofocal lens it will correct distance vision only meaning glasses may be needed for up close tasks and reading.

-Extended Range of Vision / Trifocal IOL’s :
+Extended Depth of Focus / Trifocal IOL’s :

-Extended Range of Vision or Trifocal IOL’s provide both distance vision and some intermediate/near focus at the same time.
+Extended Depth of Focus or Trifocal IOL’s provide both distance vision and some intermediate/near focus at the same time.
 The lenses have different focal zones and allow patients to be less dependent on glasses for intermediate or near tasks.
 They are designed so that your brain learns to select the right focus automatically.